ppone/docs/README2.md

 `Send a reminder 5 days repeating`

-What will happen is the first reminder will go
+What will happen is the first reminder will go September 5th, the next one will go on September 10th, 15th, etc, until the invoice is paid.

-CASE B:
+**CASE B:**

 We set our schedule just to